 Verizon's 5G, while considerably faster, is harder still to come by, and the company even admitted that it's not worth spending extra money on right now when it chopped the additional fee it used to charge to access its mmWave 5G network.

 The problem is that, at the moment, if you want to spend good money on a phone in the U.S., you're essentially paying a 5G tax.
-That tax is less pronounced on devices running Qualcomm's less powerful Snapdragon 765, like the LG Velvet and Motorola Edge, but it's still there.
+That tax is less pronounced on devices running Qualcomm's less powerful chips like the Snapdragon 765, including the Motorola Edge, but it's still there.
 If you don't care about being on the latest wireless network right now, and I don't blame you if that's the case, you have to make the choice to wait for the networks to improve or the phones to get cheaper.
-Either way, it's hard to recommend spending $1300 on a phone when you know so much of that investment is going to waste right now.
+Either way, it's hard to recommend spending four figures on a phone when you know so much of that investment is going to waste right now.

 The S Pen — Joe's take

 Year after year, the distinction between the Galaxy S and Note series becomes increasingly difficult to identify.
 The Note used to stand out as Samsung's power-user smartphone, but we now live in a world where the Galaxy S handset that comes out before the Note is every bit as fast and capable.
-As such, the biggest differentiator between these two devices comes down to a small piece of plastic — the S Pen.
-The S Pen has been one of the Note's greatest strengths since the very beginning, and with the Note 20 Ultra, it picks up a few key features and improvements in an attempt to make it stand out as a legitimate benefit over the already-great S20 lineup.
+Even more recently, the Note's future has been further obscured as rumors flood that Samsung will stop making them, instead bringing S Pen support to other devices like the S21 Ultra and future Z Fold models.
+Still, the S Pen has been one of the Note's greatest strengths since the very beginning, and with the Note 20 Ultra, it picks up a few key features and improvements in an attempt to make it stand out as a legitimate benefit over the already great S20 lineup.

 Perhaps the most notable upgrade the S Pen sees this year is its reduced latency.
 The Note 20 Ultra boasts an impressive latency response of just 9ms, which is considerably less than the 42ms latency previously offered on the Note 10.
 That's a flashy number to tout on paper, but the real-world benefits are more difficult to discern.